Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Q: How heat-resistant are the mirrors?

 A: The SEA-VIS and SEA-NIR enhanced aluminum mirror series were developed for normal operating temperatures.
 The maximum possible operating temperature depends on the coating design and the substrate used.
 The SEA-VIS mirrors are based on a float glass substrate selected for optical quality criteria, which can be used at temperatures of up to approx. 120 °C, provided that there is no large temperature gradient or thermal shock.
-For higher operating temperatures, we recommend using different substrate glasses and a fully dielectric coating.
+For higher operating temperatures, we recommend using more temperature-resistant glass substrates and a fully dielectric coating.

 Back to top

-Q: Can I also use the SEA-Series mirrors with a laser?
+Q: Can I also use the mirrors of the SEA series to reflect a laser beam?

 A: Yes, but there are limitations.
-All SEA mirrors can be used to reflect a laser up to a particular maximum power density level.
-Low-power lasers with normal beam diameters, like in scanners, are no problem at all.
-We also have customers successfully using the SEA mirrors at medium laser powers.
-To find out whether you can use our SEA mirrors with your laser, please let us know what angle of incidence, wavelength, power, and beam diameter your laser is working with.
-The SEA mirrors are not suitable for high-energy laser systems.
+All SEA mirrors can be used to reflect a laser up to a certain maximum energy density.
+Low-power lasers with a normal beam diameter, such as those used in barcode scanners, are not a problem at all.
+However, some customers also successfully use SEA mirrors for applications with medium laser power.
+To find out whether you can use our SEA mirrors with your laser, please let us know the angle of incidence, wavelength, power, and beam diameter of your laser on the mirror.
+SEA mirrors are not suitable for high-energy laser systems.

 Back to top